sjanahan/recipes/recipes/green-bean-bonechi-varai.md

 [*Future YouTube Link*]()

 ### Why this Dish?
 Another staple Amma made growing up.
-This version is Appachi's twist, with omam (ajwain) seeds :)
+This version is Appachi's twist, with omam (ajwain) seeds.
+This is super good with rose matta rice :)

 ### Tools
 1. Cutting board